Amen is an ancient Hebrew word that has been adopted by many languages and cultures. What exactly does it mean?

 |“âÌÇãÌÀìåÌ ìä’ àÄúÌÄé, åÌðÀøåÉîÀîÈä ùÑÀîåÉ éÇçÀãÌÈå. (úäìéí ì"ã:ã)|

-What is the difference between the two parts of the verse, between “declaring God’s greatness” and “exalting His Name together"?
+What is the difference between the two parts of the verse, between “declaring God’s greatness” and “lifting up His Name together"?

 This verse describes a kind of dialog.
-One individual declares God’s greatness, and others listen and join in.
+One individual declares God’s greatness, while others listen and join in.

-We use our faculty of speech to express our inner awe of God.
-This declaration starts, as the verse says, “with me.”
-It emanates from within.
-We openly express these inner feelings in order to awaken others, so that they will also be aware of God’s grandeur.
+The dialog begins with a verbal expression of awe and reverence.
+This declaration emanates, as the verse says, “with me.”
+It comes from within me.
+I express these inner feelings in order to inspire others to contemplate, to awaken their awareness of God’s grandeur.

-The second half of the verse depicts a second stage — the response.
-“Let us exalt His Name together.”
-Together we will acknowledge the holiness of God’s Name.
-Together we will acknowledge the limitless kindness to be found in God’s elevated rule.
+The second half of the verse depicts a second stage — the thoughtful response.
+“Let us lift up His Name together.”
+Together we will elevate our understanding of God’s Name.
+Together we will acknowledge the boundless holiness and chessed to be found in God’s elevated rule.

-This second stage in fact requires no outward expression.
+This second stage requires no outward expression.
 Just the contemplations of a pure heart, the reflections of the soul.
-Speech is a vehicle to communicate to others, to inform those who are not yet aware.
-This stage, however, belongs to the future era, a time when there will be no need to teach others, a time when all will be filled with an inner recognition of the truth.
+Speech is a vehicle to communicate to others, to inform and enlighten.
+The reflective response, however, belongs to the future era, a time when there will be no need to teach others, a time when the entire world will be filled with an inner recognition of the truth.

-The Sages saw this verse as a model for the dialog between one initiating with a blessing, and others responding with Amen.
+The Sages saw this verse as a model for the dialog between one reciting a blessing and the listeners responding Amen.
 The response, they stressed, should be recited as described in the verse — ‘together.’
-It should be no louder than the original blessing.
+It should not be louder than the original blessing.
 What is so terrible about an extra-loud Amen?

 By answering Amen to a blessing, we indicate our agreement.
 Amen means that what we have heard conforms to our inner understanding.
-It is not a form of communication, but an inner response of the soul.
+It is not a form of communication, but a response of the mind and soul.
 We acknowledge that the sentiments that we have heard resonate with our own thoughts and feelings.

-If Amen is said more loudly than the original blessing, this would indicate that our Amen is coming to add our own emotions to those already expressed in the blessing.
-This is not a negative act — due to our physical nature, we are influenced and moved by speech and actions — but speech is only a means to awaken inner enlightenment.
-A true Amen is not a loud outburst of emotion, but rather the quiet reflection of agreement and inner awareness.
+If we respond Amen more loudly than the original blessing, this would indicate that our Amen is coming to add our own emotions to those already expressed in the blessing.
+This is not a bad thing — due to our physical nature, we are influenced and moved by speech and actions — but speech is merely a means to awaken inner thought and awareness.
+A true Amen is not a loud outburst of emotion, but rather a quiet acknowledgement, expressing our internalization of the sentiments which we have heard.

 The blessing is a public cry: “Declare God’s greatness!”
 It is a charge, a challenge for others to deepen their inner awareness.

 And our response is Amen.
-“We will exalt His Name together.”
-We exalt God’s Name, with our inner recognition, above and beyond all language.
-Unlike the blessing, expressed openly in speech, Amen is rooted within the mind and its thoughts.
+“We will lift up His Name together.”
+We will elevate God’s Name in our inner recognition, above and beyond the limitations of human language.
+Unlike the blessing, emotions that are expressed openly in speech, Amen is rooted within the mind.

 The blessing is the means.
 Amen is the goal.